sehmaschine/django-filebrowser/docs/sites.rst

 Backward Incompatibilites
 -------------------------

-The only thing that you need to pay attention to when migrating to FileBrowser 3.4, is the specification of your URL-patterns.
-URL-patterns are now associated with a FileBrowser site, that is, each FileBrowser site can have different URL-patterns.
-See :ref:`quickstart` for how to setup your URL-patterns.
+The only thing that you need to pay attention to when migrating to FileBrowser 3.4 is the specification of your URL–patterns.
+URL–patterns are now associated with a FileBrowser site, that is, each FileBrowser site can have different URL–patterns.

+See :ref:`quickstart` for how to setup your URL–patterns.